hmcts/cnp-design-documentation/doc/adr/0011-definition-of-environment.md

 ## Consequences

 * Check all method definitions to make sure the correct variable name is used.
-* Refactor code to use multiple, different, correctly-named variables where more than one concept is being describe.
+* Refactor code to use multiple, different, correctly-named variables where more than one concept is being described.
 This may mean that method signatures need to be modified to take additional parameters.
 * Application infrastructure code will need to specify 3 variables instead of one (currently it just has `env`) to correctly identify existing state storage locations and to correctly name new infrastructure components.
-E.g. it will need to use the `subscription` and `environment` values to locate the remote state storage for the core-compute to deploy the app to and will need the `application_context` value to create the correct name for the application i the ASE.
+E.g. it will need to use the `subscription` and `environment` values to locate the remote state storage for the core-compute to deploy the app to and will need the `application_context` value to create the correct name for the application in the ASE.
 * Application pipeline will need to pass the 3 values to the infrastructure code when it is being built.
 The rules above relating to special values for `environment` and `application_context` can be used.